tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/in2ijbp.png" width=300/>

-Before we apply the padding let's consider our options on how to use the padding property to apply it.
+Before we apply the padding let's consider our options on how to use the padding property.

 Since padding surrounds the element it makes sense that we could target padding for left, right, top, bottom.

 **The Really Long Way**